“He combines formidable learning and technical expertise with an acute sense of how judges are likely to respond in

 - the defence by insurance brokers of an action alleging negligence resulting in the under-insurance of residential property.

 Charles has very extensive experience of all kinds of claims against lawyers (both solicitors and barristers), in cases involving a wide range of legal activities.
-As the co-author, with the late Lord Toulson, of Confidentiality (Sweet & Maxwell, 3rd edition, 2012), he has a particular interest in the issues of privilege and confidentiality which frequently crop up in the course of a lawyer’s practice.
+As the co-author, with William Harman and Simon Teasdale, of Toulson & Phipps on Confidentiality (Sweet & Maxwell, 4th edition, 2020), he has a particular interest in the issues of privilege and confidentiality which frequently crop up in the course of a lawyer’s practice.
 Apart from claims arising in the commercial sphere, he also relishes lost litigation claims and is familiar with the technicalities of land law and beneficial ownership which underlie many conveyancing negligence claims.
 He is regularly instructed by major insurers of solicitors and the Bar Mutual Indemnity Fund.

 Cases in which he has been instructed over the past ten years include:

 - a claim for breach of fiduciary duty and negligence by solicitors retained in the sale of a construction company (Turpin v Brabners Chaffe Street LLP (25/9/2014; Ch; Bristol District Registry));

 - the defence by a firm of solicitors of a claim alleging negligent drafting of a property development agreement (Mallon v Halliwells EWCA Civ 1212);

 - claims for delivery up of privileged and/or confidential documentation from a solicitor’s file (Mortgage Express v Sawali PNLR 11 and 2 Costs LR 288);

 - the defence by a firm of solicitors of claims for breach of undertakings given in the course of conveyancing transactions (Clark v Lucas Solicitors LLP PNLR 2);